Wapello County Courthouse

-The Wapello County Courthouse in Ottumwa, Iowa, United States, was built in 1894.
+The Wapello County Courthouse was built in 1894 in Ottumwa, Iowa, United States.
 It was listed on the National Register of Historic Places in 1981 as a part of the County Courthouses in Iowa Thematic Resource.
-The courthouse is the fourth building the county has used for court functions and county administration.
+The courthouse is the county's fourth building used for court functions and county administration.
 It is part of the Central Park area, which includes: Ottumwa Public Library, Ottumwa City Hall, and St. Mary of the Visitation Catholic Church.

 History

-Wapello County's first courthouse was a single-story log cabin.
-It was replaced in 1846 by a two-story square frame structure that measured 24 by 24 ft.
+The first courthouse in Wapello County was a single-story log cabin.
+In 1846, it was replaced by a two-story square frame structure measuring 24 by 24 ft.
 It was built for $1,000.
 The first floor was used as a schoolhouse, church, courthouse, dancehall, and a place for political meetings.
 The second floor was used for office space.
-The building was sold to the Christian Church (Disciples of Christ) in 1855 for their use.
+In 1855, the building was sold to the Christian Church (Disciples of Christ) for their use.
 It was later sold to W.C.
-Grimes who used it to build wagons.
+Grimes, who used it to build wagons.
 The building was destroyed in a fire in 1872.
-It had been replaced by a brick structure that measured 60 by 40 ft.
-It was also used for a variety of functions such as a theater, lecture hall, opera house, and a place of worship.
-The present courthouse was built for $135,000 and was dedicated in 1894.
-The significance of the courthouse is derived from its association with county government, and the political power and prestige of Ottumwa as the county seat.
+It had been replaced by a brick structure measuring 60 by 40 ft.
+It was also used as a theater, lecture hall, opera house, and place of worship.
+The present courthouse was built for $135,000 and dedicated in 1894.
+The significance of the courthouse is derived from its association with the county government and the political power and prestige of Ottumwa as the county seat.